tsgates/arch-wiki-markdown/wiki/Router.md

 The above configuration of shorewall does not include UPnP support.
 Use of UPnP is discouraged as it may make the gateway vulnerable to attacks from within the LAN.
-However, some applications such as MSN require this to function correctly.
+However, some applications require this to function correctly.

+To enable UPnP on your router, you need to install an UPnP Internet gateway daemon (IGD).
+To get it, install miniupnpd from the official repositories.

 Read the Shorewall guide on UPnP for more information